Think you have a tough job? Try carrying 200 kilos through a cloud of sulfur down the side of a volcano.

-One of the problems with improving the men’s situation is that they are all essentially freelance, with no direct employer, so the only safety standards are those the men impose on themselves--which are very few.
+One of the problems with improving the men’s situation is that they are all essentially freelance, with no direct employer, so the only safety standards are those the men impose on themselves, which are very few.
 The men generally work without (expensive) gas masks, despite the fact that prolonged exposure to the noxious fumes can cause respiratory problems similar to severe asthma.
 And that’s not to mention the sheer backbreaking nature of the work.
 One reason the men work in the mine, despite having a life expectancy of about 30, is that it pays marginally better than being a farmer.

-There is a nearby lake, which from afar looks like it might be nice for a cool dip after a hard day of mining, but one would be seriously mistaken.
-The lake is a 90 degree pool of sulfuric acid in which nothing lives, and which would kill any that dared to swim in it.
-Birds have been reported to drop dead from the lake’s fumes and to fall into if they fly overhead.
+There is a nearby crater lake, which from afar looks like it might be nice for a cool dip after a hard day of mining, but one would be seriously mistaken.
+The lake is a 90-degree pool of sulfuric acid in which nothing lives, and which would kill any that dared to swim in it.
+Birds have been reported to drop dead from the lake’s fumes and to fall into it if they fly overhead.
 There is no respite to be taken in the harsh volcanic world of Kawah Ijen.

 Paradoxically, the unusually high sulfur concentrations that feed Kawah Ijen’s mining industry also result in brilliant blue flames that erupt from the volcano and flow lava-like down the mountain.
 The spectacular display, visible most nights, occurs when the volcano’s sulfuric gases reach the surface and ignite.
 Burning liquid sulfur creates the appearance of blue lava streaming down the mountainside.
 From a distance, Kawah Ijen appears not as an unforgiving workplace but as one more of nature’s odd and beautiful phenomena.